ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: faq}

 The adoption of new licensing and metering is applicable to VMware vSphere® 7 and later.
 Broadcom requires {{site.data.keyword.IBM_notm}} and {{site.data.keyword.cloud_notm}} customers to use new license keys and to use Usage Meter for compliance purposes.
 Therefore, if you are using an earlier, unsupported vSphere version, you must upgrade to vSphere 7 or later to become compliant.
 For more information, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade).

+## I'm not using vCenter Server to manage hosts; how do I add my hosts to Usage Meter?
+{: #faq_usage-meter-add-hosts}
+{: faq}

+Usage Meter cannot connect directly to hosts.
+You must deploy vCenter Server, connect it to your hosts, and connect Usage Meter to vCenter Server.

 ## What should I do now?
 {: #faq_usage-meter-what-to-do-now}